Thyssenkrupp ends talks with UK's Liberty on steel unit sale

 ($1 = 0.8306 euro)

-Reporting by Christoph Steitz, Tom Kaeckenhoff and Arno Schuetze in Frankfurt; Editing by Nick Macfie and Matthew Lewis
+Reporting by Christoph Steitz, Tom Kaeckenhoff and Arno Schuetze in Frankfurt; Editing by Nick Macfie, Matthew Lewis and David Evans

 Our Standards: The Thomson Reuters Trust Principles.